farmOS/farmOS/docs/development/api.md

 For example, to get the `vid` that corresponds to the `farm_crops` vocabulary:

     curl [AUTH] [URL]/taxonomy_vocabulary.json?machine_name=farm_crops

+Or, by loading the information in `farm.json` and parsing out the vocabulary ID:

+    curl [AUTH] [URL]/farm.json

 Before you create a new term, you should check to see if it already exists: